 To find materials on Japanese popular culture, use the following geographic terms to add to your subject searches (e.g., popular culture -- Japan)

 From samurais to monsters to anime, Japan has a rich history of cinema.
-The Illinois Library has over 500 Japanese films in its collection.
+The library has over 1,000 films, documentaries, and TV shows in Japanese.
 If you're browsing, try filtering by genre with the links along the right.
 Stream more feature films and documentaries via Kanopy, including Rashomon.